PostHog/posthog.com/contents/blog/group-analytics-launch.md

 featuredImageType: full
 ---

-Today, we’re excited to announce that PostHog now supports group analytics for both self-hosted users and those on PostHog Cloud.
+Today, we’re excited to announce that PostHog now supports group analytics for both PostHog Scale / Enterprise users and those on PostHog Cloud.

 Group analytics are used for tracking and analyzing multiples of any event type within PostHog.
 Unlike cohorts, which essentially create lists of users, groups can track a far wider range of information because they apply to _events_, rather than users.